GrgAakash/Code-collection--REU-25/SIHRS/SIHRS_main_code/justification.md

 ## EXPLANATION FOR R₀ (Basic Reproduction Number)

-The most important parameter to get correct is the basic reproduction number:
+The most important parameter to get correct is the basic reproduction number.
+For our model it is given as:

 ```
 R₀ = (β × pSI) / (γ × (1-pII))